Skip to main content

 New call-to-action

-Now that we’ve got those incredibly tricky and challenging definitions down (not), let’s go over the key differences between the two.
+Now that we’ve got those incredibly tricky and challenging definitions down (not), let’s go over the roofing options comparison.
+We'll point out the key differences between the two.
 Like any decision we make in this life, it all boils down to choosing the option that has more advantages or pros and discarding the option with more disadvantages or cons.

 Advantages of a Roof Overlay